rgl/terraform-proxmox-talos/README.md

 source secrets-proxmox.sh
 ```

-Install the talos image into Proxmox, and initialize terraform:
+Build the talos image, and initialize terraform:

 ```bash
 ./do init